Substance Prevention Resources for Educators

 Electronic Nicotine Delivery Systems (ENDS)/ “vaping”/JUUL:

-∙ Vaping: Know the truth* — In addition to encouraging students to live vape-free lives, this self-led interactive-curriculum offers resources to help young people who are currently using e-cigarettes to quit through truth’s first-of-its-kind text message youth quit vaping program called This is Quitting
+∙ Everfi – Vaping: Know the Truth* (Grades 8-12 – Four 5-10 minute modules) — In addition to encouraging students to live vape-free lives, this self-led interactive-curriculum offers resources to help young people who are currently using e-cigarettes to quit through Truth’s first-of-its-kind text message youth quit vaping program called This is Quitting

 Prescription Drug Safety

 – Check out Healthy Lamoille Valley’s Google Drive Folder with Additional Resources –

 Please contact Beth Keister at firstname.lastname@example.org if you need support identifying or evaluating materials or if you just want to share information.
 Feedback and comments on the content and implementation of these programs is welcomed so that this information can be shared with others to save them time and to improve their experiences.

 For more information on the process of determining levels of evidence, see these infographics for definitions of “evidence-based” per the Every Student Succeeds Act guidelines.